hsma-programme/h6_3b_advanced_qgis_mapping_python/README.md

 - Add a basemap to a static map
 - Add labels to a static map
 - Use libraries to improve the layout of labels
-- Create an inset map for a static map